Mithc/table_of_content/README.md

 - Until TOC elements are rendered, the user must see a placeholder from a design template. ✅
 - When clicking on the root element of the TOC section, the tree must hide or expand. ✅
 - Create smooth animations for color and icon position changes. ✅
-    - Add animation for expanded lst
+    - Add animation for expanded list
-- Create functional autotests for your TOC component, using one of the following frameworks: Playwright, Cypress, React Testing Library, Enzyme, Puppeteer.
+- Create functional autotests for your TOC component, using one of the following frameworks: Playwright, Cypress, React Testing Library, Enzyme, Puppeteer. ✅

 ### Nice bonus if you can make: